This article provides an introduction to Progressive Web Apps (PWAs), discussing what they are, and the advantages they bring over regular web apps.

 As mentioned before, PWAs don't depend on a single API, but rather using various technologies to achieve the goal of delivering the best web experience possible.

-Some of those APIs are experimental, the documentation is still a draft, but seeing success stories like those of Flipkart and AliExpress should convince you to try and implement some of the PWA features in your web app already.
+Some of these APIs are experimental, with the documentation still in draft, but seeing success stories like those of Flipkart and AliExpress should convince you to try and implement some of the PWA features in your web app already.

 Above all you should follow the progressive enhancement rule — use the technologies that provide such enhancements only where they are supported, but still offer the basic functionality of your app if it isn't.
 This way everybody will be able to use it, but those with modern browsers will benefit from PWA features even more.